 Skip to main content

-Detect scans devices for MCP server configurations in supported client applications.
-Deploy via your MDM or run manually to discover shadow MCP servers across your organization.
+Detect scans devices for MCP server configurations and skill artifacts in supported client applications.
+Deploy via your MDM or run manually to discover shadow MCP servers and skills across your organization.

 How It Works

-1. Configuration Discovery: The Runlayer CLI reads MCP configuration files from known locations
+1. Configuration Discovery: The Runlayer CLI reads MCP configuration files, skill artifacts (SKILL.md, AGENTS.md, rule files), and installed plugin artifacts from known locations

-2. Secure Submission: Configuration data is securely submitted to Runlayer
+2. Secure Submission: Configuration, skill, and plugin data is securely submitted to Runlayer

 • Managed: Running through Runlayer (approved and monitored)